Shakthi2510/db_php/README.md

 Set Up XAMPP

+1.Start Apache and MySQL in XAMPP.

+2.Open phpMyAdmin and create a database (data).

+3.Import the provided .

-Start Apache and MySQL in XAMPP.
-Open phpMyAdmin and create a database (data).
-Import the provided .sql file to set up the necessary tables.
-Configuration
+4.sql file to set up the necessary tables,Configuration

-Update the database connection details in the relevant PHP files, ensuring they match your XAMPP setup (e.g., username, password).
+Update the database connection details in the relevant PHP files,

+ensuring they match your XAMPP setup (e.g., username, password).

 Usage Access the login page by navigating to

     http://localhost/your-project-folder/.

 Enter your credentials to log in or register a new account.

 Technologies Used HTML, CSS, JavaScript PHP (for backend processing) MySQL (XAMPP)